pradhanashwin/lms/README.md

 Library Management System
-This project is developed using Django web framwork.gi
+This project is developed using Django web framwork

 ## Project structure